micro-lc/backoffice-local/docs/20_getting_started/20_first_plugin.md

 }
 ```

-and let's add it to the `orders-list.json` plugin within a `$ref`
+and let's add it to the `riders.json` plugin table within a `$ref`
-key which can be referenced from various part of the json config
+key which can be referenced from various part of the json config:

 ```json
 // micro-lc/riders.json

 {
   "$ref": {